The Decision That Made Everyone Think He Was Crazy

 The Trap of Freedom Lost

-What Vassallo discovered was something many high-achievers learn too late: success in a corporate structure comes with an invisible price tag—your freedom.
+What Vassallo discovered was something many high-achievers learn too late: success in a corporate structure comes with an invisible price tag.

-In his early years at Amazon, his motivation was "off the charts."
+In his early years at Amazon, motivation was off the charts.
 He worked with one other person on an internal tool with minimal oversight.
-They could decide what to work on, how to work on it, and when to ship updates.
+They decided what to work on, how to do it, and when to ship.
 The freedom was intoxicating.

 But as his career progressed, that freedom evaporated.
-More stakeholders meant more opinions to balance.
+More stakeholders meant more opinions.
 More responsibilities meant less autonomy.
-Complex organizational politics replaced simple problems and clear solutions.
-He was always working on somebody else's terms, navigating an increasingly complicated maze of goals, stakeholders, and restrictions.
+Complex politics replaced simple problems.
+He was always working on somebody else's terms.

-The final straw wasn't a specific incident or bad quarter.
+The final straw wasn't a specific incident.
 It was a simple thought experiment: "What kind of work would I do if I had to do it forever?"

 The answer wasn't what he was doing at Amazon.

-So with $1 million in liquid savings—enough to fund five years of expenses—Vassallo took the leap.
-He quit his job with no concrete business plan, no safety net job lined up, and no guarantee of success.
+So with $1 million in liquid savings, enough to fund five years of expenses, Vassallo took the leap.
+He quit with no concrete business plan, no safety net, and no guarantee of success.

 What happened next would redefine how thousands of entrepreneurs think about building businesses.